VisTrails/VisTrails/doc/usersguide/controlflow.rst

 "self" and press ``OK``.
 You will need this port to connect to the ``Map`` module.

+.. topic:: Note

+   When using ``Map``, the module (or subworkflow) used as function port in the map module MUST be a function, i.e., it can only define 1 output port.

 Now, select the ``MplPlot`` module and open its configuration dialog.
 Inside it, add two input ports of type ``ListOfElements``: "InputList" and "X_Values".
 Also, copy the code listed below, in order to create the